|

 our shortened project remains feasible.

-If we were to leave the safety time localized and embedded within individual
+If we were to leave the safety time localized and embedded within

-currently do.
-We will come to
+chain than we currently do.
+We will

-subordination soon enough.
+come to subordination soon enough.
 At a local level, for each unique critical chain

 project there is another level of exploitation, I want to call this local